Learning Safely Without Knowing the World:COMPASS-Hedge: Preliminaries and problem setup

-Our goal is to design a single algorithm that simultaneously guarantees $\mathcal{R}(\mu^c) \le \tilde{\mathcal{O}}(1)$ (constant-like safety) while minimizing the worst-case regret against the best expert.

-\paragraph{From Expected to Pseudo-Regret.} Directly analyzing $\mathcal{R}_{\text{exp}}$ is often intractable due to the correlation between the algorithm's choices and the identity of the hindsight optimizer.
+In online learning, the primary objective is to minimize the gap between the learner’s cumulative loss and that of the best fixed strategy in hindsight, yielding the standard notion of \textit{Expected Regret}. \begin{definition}[Expected Regret] The expected regret of an algorithm is defined as the expectation of the realized regret against the best arm in hindsight: \( \mathcal{R}_{\text{exp}}(T) \triangleq \mathbb{E}\left[ \sum_{t=1}^T \langle c^t, \mu^t \rangle - \min_{\mu \in \Delta_A} \sum_{t=1}^T \langle c^t, \mu \rangle \right]. \) \end{definition} This metric captures the algorithm's performance relative to the optimal action for the \textit{specific realization} of the loss sequence.
+In our setting, however, competing with the best expert is not enough; we must also respect a specific safety constraint. \begin{definition}[Comparator Regret] The regret compared to a specific fixed strategy $\mu^c \in \Delta_A$ is: \( \mathcal{R}(\mu^c) \triangleq \mathbb{E}\left[\sum_{t=1}^T \langle c^t, \mu^t - \mu^c \rangle\right]. \) \end{definition} Our goal is to design a single algorithm that simultaneously guarantees $\mathcal{R}(\mu^c) \le \tilde{\mathcal{O}}(1)$ (constant-like safety) while minimizing the worst-case regret against the best expert. \paragraph{From Expected to Pseudo-Regret.} Directly analyzing $\mathcal{R}_{\text{exp}}$ is often intractable due to the correlation between the algorithm's choices and the identity of the hindsight optimizer.
 More concretely, the hindsight optimizer is also a random variable determined by each random history path.
 To facilitate analysis, we utilize the notion of \textit{Pseudo-Regret}, which compares the learner's expected loss to the expected loss of any fixed comparator.